Critical juncture theory: Debates since the 2000s

 Einar Berntzen notes another debate: "Some scholars emphasize the historical contingency of the choices made by political actors during the critical juncture."
 For example, Michael Bernhard writes that critical junctures "are periods in which the constraints of structure have weakened and political actors have enhanced autonomy to restructure, overturn, and replace critical systems or sub-systems."

 However, Berntzen holds that "other scholars have criticized the focus on agency and contingency as key causal factors of institutional path selection during critical junctures" and "argue that a focus on antecedent conditions of critical junctures is analytically more useful."
 For example, Dan Slater and Erica Simmons place a heavy emphasis on antecedent conditions.

+Schenoni provides a synthesis by suggesting that critical junctures (longer windows such as wars) where antecedents play a causal role, contain critical events (shorter episodes such as battles) where contingency is more clear.